 - Truck part manufacturers: If a truck accident is caused by a vehicle defect, like a brake failure or ruptured tire, then the blame could be placed on the manufacturer of that part.
 At that point, your injury claim would not just involve a truck driver and a trucking company, but also a manufacturing company, so the defense will be even fiercer than before.

 If you have been involved in an accident with a large commercial truck, you may be able to recover compensation to help you manage your injuries.
-Contact our Waco truck accident lawyers at the Law Offices of Vic Feazell, P.C., today by calling (254) 938-6885 to learn more about what we can do for you.
+Contact our Waco truck accident attorneys at the Law Offices of Vic Feazell, P.C., today to learn more about what we can do for you.

-Please give us a call today to learn more about how we can assist you.
+Contact us today to learn more about how our injury law firm can assist you.